 DATE OF PRODUCTION: 2000

 CHARACTERISTICS OF DOLL: Doll wears thick braids and carries Toto, her dog.
-Also, comes with a plastic basket.
-Doll wears red ruby slippers that light up when you press doll down and doll says, "There is No Place Like Home" and "Toto, I have a feeling we're not in Kansas anymore."
+Also, it comes with a plastic basket.
+Doll wears red ruby slippers that light up when you press doll down, and doll says, "There is No Place Like Home" and "Toto, I have a feeling we're not in Kansas anymore."

 PRICE: Around $10 to 30.
 The doll is readily available and is part of a set of five, including Glinda, The Scarecrow, The Cowardly Lion, and the Tin Man.
 The set is a good value for the money.
 There are also three Kelly and Tommy "Munchkins" available.

 COMMENTS: This Barbie is from the play or "pink box" line of dolls.
 There have been two other "Dorothy" Barbie dolls--one from the Hollywood Legends collection which is much rarer than this doll and a porcelain Dorothy.

 The outfit on the Hollywood Legends Dorothy is much less shiny, and there is a frilly petticoat visible under the gingham dress.
 The basket in the earlier Dorothy is straw, and this one is plastic.
 This doll is a cross-over collectible and also collected by Wizard of Oz collectors.